Jeroendevr/prog-eng-sphinx/projects.md

 ## Excel Automation
 Most of the projects involve Microsoft Excel in one way or the other, as it is the go-to application on most enterprise systems to do calculations and data analysis.
 However functionality related to Excel can also be applied to other Office 365 apps like Access and Word.
 ### Custom Add-In
+A custom Excel add-in developed for a client.
+It helped in the restructuring of a large dataset.
+The client saved around 3 hours a month in doing manual conversion.
 ![addin](img/officeaddin.png)

 ### VBA